arielfenster/Arkanoid-Game/README.md

 -------r
 END_BLOCKS
 ```
 * There is only one blocks segment.
-Make sure the segment starts and ends with 'START_BLOCKS' and 'END_BLOCKS', respectively.
+Make sure the segment starts and ends with 'START_BLOCKS' and 'END_BLOCKS', respectively. <br />

 ### Final Notes
 * If there is a setting that is written in the block definition and in the default values, the block definition will set the value.